MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-cross-train.md

 > [!IMPORTANT]
 >
 > Cross training all the LUIS models in a typical bot can be a very involved and tedious process.
 There is a command included with the Bot Framework command line interface (BF CLI) that automates this work for you.
-This is discussed in detail in the [Cross-trained recognizer set][cross-trained-recognizer-set-reference] section of the Recognizers reference guide.
+This is discussed in detail in the [Cross-trained recognizer set][crosstrainedrecognizerset-ref-guide] section of the Recognizers reference guide.

 ## LUIS to QnA Maker cross training